 Teaching resources for GCSE and A Level Geography

-These two teaching and learning resources for GCSE and A Level Geography were developed by Medecins Sans Frontieres/Doctors Without Borders (MSF) in partnership with the Geographical Association and an advisory group of teachers.
+These four teaching and learning resources for GCSE and A Level Geography were developed by Medecins Sans Frontieres/Doctors Without Borders (MSF) in partnership with the Geographical Association and an advisory group of teachers.

 Presented in PowerPoint presentation format these resources include a wide range of up-to-date case studies.
 They have been designed to meet examination specifications and examiners’ reports and do not necessarily represent MSF’s official opinion.